r-dbi/odbc/README.md

 ### Windows

-Windows is bundled with ODBC libraries however drivers for each database need to be installed separately.
+Windows is bundled with ODBC libraries.
+However, drivers for each database need to be installed separately.
 Windows ODBC drivers typically include an installer that needs to be run and will install the driver to the proper locations.